geniustechspace/protobuf/QUICK_START.md

 ## 8. CI/CD

-The repository uses the **buf-action** GitHub Action for streamlined CI/CD:
+The repository can use the **buf-action** GitHub Action for streamlined CI/CD:

 ```yaml
 # .github/workflows/buf.yml